Welcome to Alabama

-Qualified vehicles need a license plate, a decal for the side of the truck which shows the maximum gross vehicle weight, and a cab card.
-A cab card is an evidence of registration issued for an apportioned vehicle registered under the Plan.
+Qualified vehicles need a license plate, a decal for the side of the truck which shows the maximum gross vehicle weight, and an IRP cab card in Alabama.
+A cab card is an evidence of registration issued for an apportioned vehicle registered under the IRP.
 The base jurisdiction (in this case, Alabama) issues the licensing materials.
-Furthermore, law enforcement may ask to see your cab card, so it should remain in the truck.
+Furthermore, law enforcement may ask to see your IRP Alabama cab card, so it should remain in the truck.

 The Federal Heavy Vehicle Use Tax (Form 2290)

-Yes, there is also the Form 2290 to consider.
-Form 2290 is known as the Federal Heavy Vehicle Use Tax (FHVUT), or just the Heavy Vehicle Use Tax (HVUT).
-You should file the Heavy Vehicle Use Tax prior to IRP registration.
-Any commercial vehicles with a loaded weight of 55,000 pounds or more must provide evidence of payment of the HVUT when they are put on the scale at a weigh station.
-And it’s happened that truckers without proper evidence of compliance have had to stay at the weigh station until it’s handled.
+There is also the Form 2290 to consider.
+The form 2290 is known as the Federal Heavy Vehicle Use Tax (FHVUT), or just the Heavy Vehicle Use Tax (HVUT).
+You should file the Heavy Vehicle Use Tax prior to IRP Registration.
+Any commercial vehicles with a loaded weight of 55,000 pounds or more must provide evidence of payment of the HVUT when they are on the scale at a weigh station.
+Truckers without proper evidence of compliance have had to stay at the weigh station until they handle it.
 Don’t let that happen to you!
 Since we’re experts in handling all the legal requirements needed for trucking, call us today at (888) 202-4927.
 We promise we’ll remove all the hassles from the compliance process.

 We’re here to help!

-We are a certified third-party registration agent for the state of Alabama, composed of a friendly and knowledgeable staff eager to burn rubber so you can hit the highway without delay.
+We are a certified third-party registration agent for the state of Alabama, composed of a friendly and knowledgeable staff eager to burn rubber so you can hit the highway without delay with your Alabama IRP paperwork done.
 Call us at (888) 202-4927 and we will get your Form 2290 taken care of quickly.
-You’ll receive your license plate, cab card and weight decal lickety-split!
+You’ll receive your license plate, Alabama IRP cab card and weight decal lickety-split!
 (Literally, a few hours for us to do the paperwork, and 2 business days for processing by the State of Alabama).

 What are you waiting for?
 We’ll get you behind the wheel quickly – Call (888) 202-4927 today!